-Bisphosphonates:
+Bisphosphonates

 Alendronate: 70 mg once a week 30 mins before breakfast with water, remain upright after taking tablet for at least 30 minutes and until after breakfast.
 Alendronate leads to a 50% reduction in all fractures, but special authority is required.
-Fosamax PlusTM now contains 800 IU per day of vitamin D. Initial loading with cholecalciferol however is still required in those likely to have significant vitamin D deficiency (se above).
-Some patients may require a higher maintenance dose than that provided by Fosamax PlusTM.
+Fosamax PlusTM contains 800 units per day of vitamin D. Initial loading with cholecalciferol however is still required in those likely to have significant vitamin D deficiency (see above).
+Some patients may require a higher maintenance dose of vitamin D than that provided by Fosamax PlusTM.

-Consider a period off treatment after 5 years of alendronate if bone density has improved out of the osteoporotic range and there have been no further fractures for 2 years.
+Consider a period off treatment after 5 years of alend onate if bone density has improved out of the osteoporotic range, particularly at the femoral neck, and there have been no further fractures, particularly vertebral, for 2 years.
 This could be most relevant in younger patients with potential long term exposure to bisphosphonates.

-- IV zoledronic acid (IV pamidronate is now rarely used for osteoporosis): - Zoledronic acid has the same indications as alendronate and requires special authority. - It has similar efficacy to alendronate on fracture risk. - It is the first choice agent for patients who have GI intolerance to oral bisphosphonates or a high likelihood of this, or potential compliance issues.
+- IV zoledronic acid (IV pamidronate is now rarely used for osteoporosis): - > Zoledronic acid has the same indications as alendronate and requires special authority. - It has similar efficacy to alendronate on fracture risk. - It is the first choice agent for patients who have GI intolerance to oral bisphosphonates or a high likelihood of this, or potential compliance issues.

 To avoid possible hypocalcaemia it is important to ensure that patients are vitamin D replete before administering an IV bisphosphonate.
-If in doubt give 2 cholecalciferol tablets 2.5 mg (100,000 IU) in the week before the infusion.
+If in doubt give 2 cholecalciferol tablets (2.5 mg 100,000 units) in the week before the infusion.
 Information packs for patients are available through the Bone Clinic.
-Consult Bone Clinic Physicians if necessary.

-- Give zoledronic acid 5 mg in 100 mL normal saline over 30 minutes, every 1 to 2 years. - If calculated creatinine clearance is <35 mL/min zoledronic acid is contraindicated. - Side effects of oral bisphosphonates include nausea, indigestion, abdominal pain, diarrhoea.
-All bisphosphonates may cause transient mild bone pain, also hypocalcaemia if vitamin D deficient. - IV bisphosphonates commonly cause transient fever and flu-like symptoms following the first dose.
+- Give zoledronic acid 5 mg IV every 1-3 years.
+The funded preparation is Aclasta[TM] and this contains zoledronic acid 5 mg in 100 mL for infusion over 15-30 minutes. - > If calculated creatinine clearance is <35 mL/min zoledronic acid is contraindicated. - Side effects of oral bisphosphonates include nausea, indigestion, abdominal pain, diarrhoea.
+All bisphosphonates may cause transient mild bone pain, also hypocalcaemia if vitamin D deficient. - IV bisphosphonates cause transient fever and flu-like symptoms following the first dose in up to 20% of patients.
 This can be reduced by taking paracetamol 1 g QID for 48 hours and ensuring good hydration.
 GI side effects are not seen. - Osteonecrosis of the jaw is extremely rare in patients treated with bisphosphonates for osteoporosis and probably no more common than in the normal population.
 We do not recommend a change from standard dental treatment for these patients. - Bisphosphonates are not licensed for use in premenopausal women and their use requires careful assessment of risk versus benefit.

-Hormone Replacement Therapy (HRT):
+Hormone Replacement Therapy (HRT)

-It is important in young hypogonadal females, for example premature menopause, to preserve bone mass.
-Seek advice re management.
-In postmenopausal women, HRT may be safe and effective in patients under 60 years or within 10 years of menopause.
+- It is important in young hypogonadal females, for example premature menopause, to preserve bone mass.
+HRT is likely to be beneficial.
+In postmenopausal women, HRT may be safe and effective in patients under 60 years or within 10 years of menopause and has similar fracture efficacy to bisphosphonates.
 In older individuals, risks of vascular disease and breast cancer need to be considered and therefore HRT is not commonly recommended.
-Testosterone replacement should be considered in all hypogonadal males.

-Teriparatide (PTH) and raloxifene have recently been approved for funding:

-- Raloxifene 60 mg tablet daily is an option for women who cannot take bisphosphonates. - Teriparatide 20 mcg SC daily is a potent stimulator of bone formation and is funded as a rescue option for those who fail bisphosphonate treatment.
-We recommend Specialist referral if you are considering using this agent.
+Testosterone replacement should be considered in all hypogonadal males. - > Teriparatide (PTH) and raloxifene are approved for funding and require special authority: - Raloxifene 60 mg tablet daily is an option for women who cannot take bisphosphonates. - Teriparatide 20 microgram subcut daily is a potent stimulator of bone formation and is funded as a rescue option for those who have a fracture after at least 1 year of bisphosphonate treatment. - Additional criteria include: - T score is ≤ -3 . - Must have at least 2 fractures.